-Microsoft Teams Breakout Rooms Explainer Video
+Microsoft Teams Breakout Rooms: An Explainer Video

-How to Manage Breakout Rooms in Microsoft Teams
+Creating Breakout Rooms in Teams

 Appointing Room Managers

 Microsoft Teams allows meeting organizers to select room managers before and during meetings.
 Once assigned, meeting organizers can delegate tasks to room managers, including adding or deleting rooms, assigning participants, setting time limits, and sending announcements.

 There are two ways to assign participants in MS Teams breakout rooms: manually or automatically.
 You must be a meeting organizer or an appointed room manager to assign people to rooms.